raaowx/dotfiles/README.md

 The folder contains all my configurations for [Bash](https://www.gnu.org/software/bash/) shell.
 In those files you will find all my environment variables, aliases, functions, etc.

+## iTerm2

+The folder contains my configuration for [iTerm2](https://iterm2.com) terminal and the profile I use.

 ## Nano

 The folder contains my configuration for [Nano](https://www.nano-editor.org/) editor.